 For a long time, SAP has continually proposed that HANA has a lower TCO than other database vendors.
 This was proposed by Jon Appleby (who is an SAP surrogate).

 “I don’t want to get into detailed pricing debates on a blog, but I help customers implement SAP HANA every day, and it’s less expensive than Oracle, period.

 Firstly, it’s available at a lower % of your SAP software estate than Oracle – so you will actually get a license payback if you implement HANA.
 Sure, that’s different to ROI, but it’s a nice place to start.
 For any apps where you don’t want to implement HANA, SAP throw in SAP ASE included in the price.
 And remember that if you buy S/4HANA in 2015, you will get all the future innovation included for the price of the SAP Business Suite on HANA runtime license last year.”

 It appears that SAP is bundling ASE with HANA.
 But is this not contradictory to SAP’s argument about all non-columnar databases and all non-in memory databases being worthless?
-Is the argument that SAP will throw in ASE, which is a standard RDBMS design which can be used to replace Oracle, DB2 or SQL Server?
+Is the argument that SAP will throw in ASE, which is a standard RDBMS design that can be used to replace Oracle, DB2, or SQL Server?

 A Confused Argument

 I thought the argument was that Oracle, DB2, and SQL Server had to be replaced because they aren’t 100% in memory and 100% columnar.
 Then SAP offers a non-in memory and non-columnar database with HANA?